Azure/azure-powershell/documentation/migration-guides/Az.1.0.0-migration-guide.md

 To make the transition to these new cmdlet names simpler, Az introduces two new cmdlets, ```Enable-AzureRmAlias``` and ```Disable-AzureRmAlias```.  ```Enable-AzureRmAlias``` creates aliases from the older cmdlet names in AzureRM to the newer Az cmdlet names.
 The cmdlet allows creating aliases in the current session, or across all sessions by changing your user or machine profile.

-For example, the followign script in AzureRM:
+For example, the following script in AzureRM:
 ```powershell
 #Requires -Modules AzureRM.Storage
 Get-AzureRmStorageAccount | Get-AzureStorageContainer | Get-AzureStorageBlob